Skip to content

 Cooking together has needs a solo tracker never has to meet:

-- One shared shopping list — both partners add to it, it de-duplicates, and it syncs to both phones.
+• One shared shopping list — both partners add to it, it de-duplicates, and both of you can see it.

 The short answer